 Chop some bell pepper to give this broccoli grain bowl a burst of color and crunch.
 Add creamy goat cheese for that tangy richness.

-- Use quinoa instead of barley for a delicious broccoli quinoa bowl!
+- Use quinoa instead of barley for a delicious protein-packed broccoli quinoa bowl.

 - Only have rice on hand?
-This makes an excellent vegan broccoli rice bowl.
+Try this black bean and rice bowl.

-- Check out this recipe for Roasted Carrot Farro Bowl with Spiced Tahini Dressing too!
+- Expand your grain repertoire with farro.
+Put this Roasted Carrot Farro Bowl with Spiced Tahini Dressing on your list to try.

 Roasted Broccoli Barley Bowls have a flavor-packed tahini dressing.
 This buddha bowl has barley, broccoli + toasted walnuts for an amazing grain bowl combo.